andytubeee/literally-hello-world/README.md

 2. In each letter py file, the corresponding letter is being written to a file
 3. In our [main.py](https://github.com/andytubeee/literally-hello-world/blob/main/main.py), each letter write function is imported and called
 4. Everything is scrambled and randomly shuffled
-5. Program will exit when `Hello World` is printed
+5. Program will exit when `Hello World!` is printed